 As for "qin specialists", the Chinese term 琴家 qin jia refers not just to players but also scholars, qin makers and others.

 Sun Yü-Ch'in (my teacher) and Tong Kin-Woon (my advisor)

 Images 41 and 42 at the front of Dr. Tong's

 Qin Fu, B.

-This footnote is currently reserved for the occasional comment on guqin specialists mentioned elsewhere on this site.
+This footnote is currently reserved for brief comments on guqin specialists also mentioned elsewhere on this site.

 Wang Mengshu, 字希董 style name Xidong, born in the late 19th century, was a noted qin player, painter, calligrapher and book collector.
 He studied qin with Ye Shimeng and had two qin said to date from the Tang dynasty: Spring Thunder (春雷 Chun Lei) and Dragon Intoning from Dried Wood (枯木龍吟 Kumu Long Yin, often translated simply as "Dragon's Moan").
 He relied on many of his old books to write his 烏絲闌指法釋 (Wusilan Zhifa Shi, Beijing 1955), which explains finger techniques found in the Tang dynasty long hand tablature for 幽蘭 You Lan.
 At least two recordings of him playing qin can be heard: